GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/index.md

 the needs of biologists.
 That is the vision for the Global Names Architecture (GNA).

-Rich Pyle made a very informative [inroduction into problems][tdwg-talk] Global Names is aimed to solve.
+Rich Pyle made a very informative [introduction into problems][tdwg-talk] Global Names is aimed to solve.

 This site aims to provide information about projects released as parts of